SolidOS/solidos/README.md

 For further details about each GitHub repository, please visit them via the links above.

+We collect SolidOS code good practices and know how in [SolidOS documentation pages](https://github.com/solid/solidos/tree/main/documentation).
-For SolidOS related code know-how, make sure to also visit [SolidOS FAQs](https://github.com/solid/solidos/wiki/FAQs) and the [SolidOS developer guide](https://github.com/solid/solidos/wiki).
+[SolidOS FAQs](https://github.com/solid/solidos/wiki/FAQs) part of the [SolidOS developer guide](https://github.com/solid/solidos/wiki) also contains some Q&A and technical troubleshooting infos.

 ## 👯 How the SolidOS team works